bhoung/bhoung.github.io/_posts/2022-06-11-freedom-friendly.md

 ---
-title: "Where was the support for the freedom friendly minor parties geographically?"
+title: Where was the support for the freedom friendly minor parties geographically?
 layout: post
 categories:
   - posts